pomme-clic/s-money-documentation/docs/docs/accounts/P2P.md

 <Highlight type="caution">

-Different option of the P2P can be used when issued by the partner for example in case if billing : no account limitation verification, this option may create a cutomer debt if the balance is not sufficiant.
+Different option of P2P can be used when issued by the partner for example in case of billing : no account limitation verification, this option may create a customer debt if the balance is not sufficient.

 </Highlight>